axpogroup/AXH-SonarFish/README.md

 # Stucture
 The codebase is structured into the following sections:
-- **algorithm**: the fish detection algorithm, taking a video file as an input and giving .csv / visual / video output.
-This part of the code shall be open-sourced at a later stage of the project and can function independently of the rest of the continuous operation setup.
+- **algorithm**: The fish detection algorithm, taking a video file as an input and giving .csv / visual / video output for trajectories.
-- **analysis**: all code related to applications of the algorithm for development or special projects.
-This section stores input files, output files and tools.
+- **analysis**: All code associated with the classification of trajectories into the categories fish and
-- **continous_operation**: all code pertaining to the setup, initialization and continuous operation of the Raspberry Pi for tracking in Stroppel.
+- **continous_operation (deprecated)**: Code pertaining to the setup, initialization and continuous operation of the Raspberry Pi for tracking in Stroppel.
+This part is deprecated since for Lavey and all future sonar installations, a more professional setup for video capture and storage will be used.

 ## Data Structure
 The data structure is as follows: